Discover Croatia : Geography

 Agricultural areas and preserved nature at the gates of Zagreb

 Slavonia - not to be confused with Slovenia! - is bounded by the alluvial plains of the Drava, Sava and Danube rivers.
-This region is regularly subject to the vagaries of its rivers, more or less unpredictable, which flood huge areas, marshes with rich biodiversity, classified as nature parks (Kopački Rit and Lonjsko Polje).
-On the arable land, with fertile clay soil, large fields of wheat, barley, corn, sugar beets and vineyards are cultivated.
-A land of legends, appreciated by tourists for its superb castles and its wine roads.
+This region is regularly subject to the whims of its more or less unpredictable waterways, which flood huge areas of marshland with their rich biodiversity, classified as nature parks (Kopački Rit and Lonjsko Polje).
+On the arable land, with its fertile clay soil, large fields of wheat, barley, corn, sugar beet and vineyards are cultivated.
+A land of legends, appreciated by tourists for its superb châteaux and wine roads.

 Istria and Kvarner share their natural heritage